Safeguarding: departmental policy and guidance

 For larger activities where there is typically limited two-way interaction, and/or it is much more a broadcast activity, the activity is more akin to public engagement activities as covered further below and the guidance there then applies.

-Outreach events arranged by associates of the department (e.g. central university, Clay Mathematical Institute or AMSP activities), attended in-person or online by children without their school teacher or parent present
+Outreach events arranged by associates of the department (e.g. central university, Clay Mathematics Institute or AMSP activities), attended in-person or online by children without their school teacher or parent present

-The safeguarding lead responsibility lies with the organising party.
-However, for elements of the activity that occur within the department and/or draw on support from departmental members, the departmental point of contact for the activity will seek information from the safeguarding lead to assure themselves that appropriate arrangements are in place.
+The safeguarding lead responsibility lies with the organising party (e.g. CMI, AMSP, other university departments).
+However, for elements of the activity that occur within the department and/or draw on support from departmental members, the departmental point of contact for the activity (e.g. the academic or professional services member of staff leading from a department perspective) will seek information from the safeguarding lead to assure themselves that appropriate arrangements are in place.

 Public engagement and open day activities (in-person or online)